sampsyo/cs6120/content/blog/2022-03-29-unified-gc/index.md

 ## Fix-Point Formulation

 Garbage collection is first defined using a fixed point formulation.
-Later in the paper, it is shown how tracing, reference counting, and hybrids of tracing and reference counting satisfy this fixed point formulation.
+Later in the paper, it is shown how tracing, reference counting, and hybrids of tracing and reference counting find solutions that satisfy this fixed point formulation.
 We start out with a characterization of memory:
 * $V$ is the set of all objects.
 This includes objects that are still in use, objects that are no longer in use but not yet freed, and objects that have been freed.
 * $E$ is the multiset of edges in the graph.
 In other words, the references between one object and another.
 It is a multi-set because an object can have multiple pointers to another node.
 Consider the case where object $a$ has fields $f1$ and $f2$ which both point to the same object $b$.
 * $R$ is the multiset of objects that are roots in the graph.